hazelweakly/hazelweakly.me/src/_talks/virtual-domain-driven-design-meetup-2025--abstractions-as-bridges/slides.md

 # The Real Power of Abstraction

-When done right, it changes the very fabric of how a collective perceives knowledge itself.
+When done right, it changes the very fabric of how a collective perceives knowledge itself.<sup>1</sup>

 <!--
 Story about my platform at Galois